Dismissive Reviews and Citation Cartels in Education Policy Research – A List

 that no one has yet studied a topic or that very little has been done on it.
 Dismissive reviews can be accurate, for example with genuinely new scientific discoveries or technical inventions.
 But, often, and perhaps usually, they are not.

 Included in these web pages are the statements—the dismissive reviews—of some prominent education policy researchers.
 Most of their statements are inaccurate; it is possible that all of them are.
 Certainly, they are misleading.
 Each linked file includes the dismissive statements, the names of the lead authors (in bold when known) and co-authors, title, source, date, and, page numbers for the statement and hyperlink to the source, when available, all listed in reverse chronological order.

 "Dismissive review" is the general term.
 In the "type" column of the files, a finer distinction is made among simply "dismissive"—meaning a claim that there is no or little previous research, "denigrating"—meaning a claim that previous research exists but is so inferior it is not worth even citing, and "firstness"—a claim to be the first in the history of the world to ever conduct such a study.

-When a group of dismissive reviewers joins to support each other, they form a “citation cartel”.
+When a group of dismissive reviewers joins to support each other, they form a "citation cartel".
 Essentially, they cite and reference each other and ignore, dismiss, or denigrate other research.
 Citation cartels can advance researchers' careers substantially.
-Each member of the cartel gets more exposure in general while, at the same time, their professional rivals receive less.
+Each member of the cartel receives more exposure in general while, at the same time, their professional rivals receive less.
 Universities consider the numbers of citations as evidence of research productivity and influence, and use those numbers in appointment and advancement decisions.